Grauda123/Orbital_view/README.md

   style="display: inline-block; margin: 0 auto; max-width: 300px">

 # Updates
-- We have recently made significant updates to our database hosting.
+- We have made significant updates to our database hosting.
 - Previously, our users had to download a hosting solution, which essentially transformed their computers into hosts.
 - However, we have now transitioned to an online hosting platform, enabling us to make our database available online.
 - As part of this update, we have replaced XAMMP, the previous hosting tool, with PHPAdmin.
+- Improved the functions for easier user interation
+- For example:
+  - custom calender
+  - inline keyboard to minimise user activity.
+  - Searching for possible food when user input what they ate.

 ## To do

-1. Meal recommendations with calories
-   - recommends the user a different type of food everytime.
+1. Improve on the search of possible food.
-2. option to set reminders
+2. Fix set reminders feature.
   - user can set meal reminders and reminder to take a break.
   - This is optional to the user.
+4. Fix recommendation for users.
+5. Add the option to view and delete records for users.
+6. send telegram stickers
-3. user statistics
+7. user statistics
    - download a summary of what the user has eaten during a predefined interval from the database.
-4. excercise recommendation
-   - recommend different excercies based on which the user would like to target.
-5. send telegram stickers

 ## Acknowledgements